 There are also services available that can serve as a virtual mailbox (documents are scanned so that you have an electronic copy of your physical mail).
 However, you should always be cautious about having someone go through your sensitive or confidential mail.

-#23.
-Having internet connection on the road
+23. Have a backup internet connection on the road

 If you’re planning on working while your doing RTW family travel, having internet connection on the road is essential.
 One strategy is to only choose accommodations with WiFi.
 In some countries, the internet connection can be spotty.
 That’s why we opted to bring along our own personal WiFi hotspot to use, in case we stay some place that doesn’t have WiFi available.